robinboncoeur/Art/docs/writing/Guiding.md

-## Finally
+## Finally-Scene 35

 [![Delicacy][St08]{ .artR width="460" }][St08]

-### Scene 35

-**Thematic and Structural Summary**

-Working title
+### Thematic & Structural Summary

+Working title: **No More Tasks**

 ---

-**No More Tasks**

 The title echoes **“Group Task”**, one of the foundational scenes in *Celeste’s Girl*.
 In “Group Task,” Celeste recognised that the classroom was not merely arranging itself **towards** useful social groups.
 It was simultaneously arranging itself **away from** Charlie.
 That was Celeste’s first major blind spot: she had been observing the movement of the room without initially seeing what—or whom—the movement excluded.

 Scene 35 can repeat that structural pattern.